temporalio/documentation/docs/node/hello-world.md

 ### Testing

-There's no official support for testing Workflows and Activities yet.
+There is no official test suite for Workflows and Activities yet.

 - Since Activities are async functions, they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
 - You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/classes/client.workflowclient).